lukeg101/lplzoo/STLC/README.md

 # Simply Typed Lambda Calculus
 Haskell implementation on Alonzo Church's untyped lambda calculus.
-It has a single base type `O` and function type `(T->T)` to eliminate untypeable and paradoxical terms.
+It has a base type `O` and function type `(T->T)` to eliminate untypeable and paradoxical terms.

 ## Prerequisites
 You need [Haskell](https://www.haskell.org/), this compiles with GHC 8.2.2 at least (Stack resolver: lts-11.0).